Common College Accommodations for Dyslexia

 3. Tests read aloud.

-The tests are read to the student, so the student does not have to take the time to decode and then reread the question to get comprehension.
+In addition to other basic test accommodations like extended time and distraction reduction, the tests are read to the student, so the student does not have to take the time to decode and then reread the question to get comprehension.
 The critical thing to remember is that the pronunciation of the words needs to be accurate.
 Although there are many ways to make that happen, it is not the student’s responsibility to do that, but the testing center staff.
 The student’s responsibility is to work with the testing center staff to schedule this ahead of the day of the test.
 Make sure you follow the scheduling policy to avoid big problems.

 4. Speech-to-text software for tests.